CarissaHluchan/whisker-watch/README.md

 ### Contributors:
 [//]: <> (Who worked on this application?
 Link to their GitHubs.)
-This application was built by:[Carissa Hluchan](https://github.com/CarissaHluchan),
+This application was built by: [Carissa Hluchan](https://github.com/CarissaHluchan)

 ### Learning Goals:
 [//]: <> (What were the learning goals of this project?
 What tech did you work with?)